jakearmijo/next-ArmijoPortfolio/blogposts/launch-portfolio-site.md

 5. You will be redirected to your domain settings where you will see your domain.
 You will see that your domain will have a warning, asking you to "check your DNS configuration".
 Click to Options -> Set Up Netlify DNS.
 6. Add domain - Netlify will ask you to re-verify your domain name
 7. Add DNS records - The DNS records for your Netlify sites will be configured automatically.
 I did not have an email account with the domain so I skipped this part.
-8. Activate Netlify DNS - Nelify will give you the names of their name savers.
+8. Activate Netlify DNS - Netlify will give you the names of their name savers.
 Keep them open and head to google domains.

 </br>